ganbuan/ThmAoc2024/README.md

 + Created and edited handler files to manipulate in-game functions

 ## Day 20: If you utter so much as one packet…
++ Introduced to <i>Wireshark</i> as a network traffic analysis tool
++ Learned about <i>C2 communication</i>, where a command and control server (C2) deploys a secret agent (payload) that obey instructions such as execute malicious commands, exfiltrate files, etc
++ Learned about <i>beacons</i>, which are packets sent at regular intervals
++ Used Cyberchef again to decrypt exfiltrated data

+##  Day 21: HELP ME...I'm REVERSE ENGINEERING!